Adapted for the Internet from:

 urban life

-(e.g., IUDs, abstention, rhythm method, condoms, etc.).
-Indeed, most people casually associate a
+of methods (e.g., IUDs, abstention, rhythm method, condoms, etc.).
+Indeed, most people casually associate a negative trend in

 Literacy among women is associated with low fertility, low infant mortality